quintel/documentation/docs/main/merit-order.md

 2. Conditionally profitable
 3. Unprofitable

-See also :[Profitability](#profitability).Note that the Merit Order module does not take individual plants into account, but rather **plant-types** as producers.
+See also: [Profitability](#profitability).
+Note that the Merit Order module does not take individual plants into account, but rather **plant-types** as producers.
 This simplification may be alleviated in a follow-up project.
 As a result of this simplification, the profitable percentage can make large jumps if a producer with a large installed capacity passes the threshold from conditionally profitable to unprofitable.

 ## Implementation